sctg-development/sctgdesk-api-server/README.md

 ## Configuration

 The server requires an `oauth2.toml` configuration file to function.
 By default, it is expected at `./oauth2.toml`, although this location can be modified using the `OAUTH2_CONFIG_FILE` environment variable.
 Setting the `OAUTH2_CREATE_USER` variable to `1` enables the automatic creation of a user upon the first OAuth2 login.
 The user is created with the Rustdesk ID and a random password, which is displayed in the server logs.

+## OpenAPI

+The server is designed to be fully documented using OpenAPI.
+The documentation is generated using `rocket_okapi`.
+The server serves the Rapidoc module at `/api/doc`, which allows visualizing and testing the various API routes.
+Obviously without any test possible a Rapidoc server is deployed at [https://sctg-development.github.io/sctgdesk-api-server/](https://sctg-development.github.io/sctgdesk-api-server/)